docker/docs/get-started/part4.md

 Scale the app by changing the `docker-compose.yml` file.

 Change the app behavior by editing code, rebuild, and push the new image.
-(To do this, follow the same steps you took earlier to [build the app](part2.md#build-the-app) and [publish](part2.md#publish-the-image) it.
+(To do this, follow the same steps you took earlier to [build the app](part2.md#build-the-app) and [publish the image](part2.md#publish-the-image)).

 In either case, simply run `docker stack deploy` again to deploy these changes.